chaliluc/AdventOfCode2022/README.md

 **zlc_advent22_day10.abap** -> Day 10 challenge.
 Another string manipulation exercise with local data structures, ternary operator.
 The RENDER_SCREEN method returns a table with all screen rows, passed by value.
 For performance reasons, this would be a big NO in normal circumstances, but for an exercise like this, I'm ok with it.

+**zlc_advent22_day11.abap** -> Day 11 challenge.
+This only includes part 1 with self-managed monkeys.
+Again, super ugly parsing of the input table but everything else is self-explanatory simple.